-Home Β» What is Option Chain – How to Use Option Chain for Trading?
+What is Option Chain - How to Use Option Chain for Trading What is Option Chain - How to Use Option Chain for Trading

 What is Option Chain – How to Use Option Chain for Trading?

-• The Option Chain on the Stock Index gives the broader picture of where a particular sector or market is moving.
+• The Option Chain on the Stock Index gives a broader picture of where a particular sector or market is moving.

 • The Option Chain on a particular stock helps to predict the movement of that particular stock.

-Before we move into the technical let us understand what is Option Chain and what are some important components.
+Before we move into the technicals, let us understand what is Option Chain and what are some important components.

 What is Option Chain?